joehannis/joehannis/README.md

 ## Joe Hannis

 ### Full Stack Development student.
-Won a Scholarship on one of the most selective dev bootcamps in the world, after having run my own business as a professional musician for 10 years.
+Gained a Scholarship on one of the most selective dev bootcamps in the world, after having run my own business as a professional musician for 10 years.

 After 10 years working as a professional musician and tutor to clients all over the world, I found myself yearning for a new challenge in an exciting, ever evolving industry.
 I have always loved tech, from building gaming PCs with my brother as a kid to using Raspberrry Pi's to set up a dockerised media centre in my home.
 When I get onto a challenge, I struggle to put it down.